lordxax/sildactyl54/buildguide/macropad/README.md

 Helpful image:
 ![prepared wire](../img/1_41_mcu.jpg)

+> [!TIP]
+> The mapping between pins and wires does not matter as long as you don't wire to some important pins
+> For simplicity: don't wire to: GP0, GP1, 5v Gnd, 3v3
+> You are able to change the pin mapping in QMK (you will have to recomile the firmware though)

 ## Firmware
 Flash the firmware to the MCU.
 You will find a precompiled version [here](../../firmware/nibell_micropad4x4_default.uf2) or compile it yourself (I highly recommend it) with QMK: [source](../../firmware/macropad4x4).